Kensington Nanny Seal of Approval. This blue seal has the letter k in the center. Kensington is a local nanny agency in South Florida.

 The Do's and Dont's

-Below are some suggestions to hopefully help you have a better chance to get the job!
+Below are some suggestions and nanny interview tips to hopefully help you have a better chance to get the job!

 First impressions matter.
 Based on much family feedback, here are some of the reasons why a family didn’t consider the nanny: